Parents with disabilities and school

-The Disability Discrimination Act (DDA) covers many areas of everyday life, including education and access to goods and services.
-Generally, the parts in the DDA to do with schools relate to pupils with disabilities.
+Disability discrimination legislation covers many areas of everyday life, including education and access to goods and services.

-However, many services provided by a school do not relate directly to your child's education, but are considered a 'service to the public' and are covered by the DDA.
+Many services provided by a school do not relate directly to your child's education, but are considered a 'service to the public' a under the law..

 Your child's school should make 'reasonable adjustments' to procedures and policies or provide you with aids to help you access their services, like putting information in accessible formats.
 They must not refuse to provide a service, or provide a lesser service, to you as a parent with disabilities.

 Consider contacting the school to ask them how they support parents with disabilities such as:

 Examples of how and when schools can make reasonable steps to provide information in alternative formats include: